 Once you get your digitized movies, the first thing you should do is to make backups and, preferably, store them offsite.

 Some film transfer services offer simple film editing online, so you can rearrange clips and create custom DVDs.
 If you used a USB converter box to digitize your video or you ordered editable files on an external hard drive, you can edit your movies with video-editing software.
-Popular free programs include Picasa for Mac or Windows, Windows Movie Maker and iMovie, part of the iLife suite of software applications included with new consumer Macs.
-Using Sony Movie Studio Platinum 12.0 for Windows ($94.99), I’ve created collections of clips to share on DVD and Blu-ray, and I’ve extracted clips to post on Facebook.
+Popular free programs include OpenShot, Windows Movie Maker and iMovie, part of the iLife suite of software applications included with new consumer Macs.
+Using Sony Movie Studio Platinum 13 for Windows, I’ve created collections of clips to share on DVD and Blu-ray, and I’ve extracted clips to post on Facebook.

 My computer already had a DVD burner and I bought a Blu-ray burner, so now I can easily duplicate DVD and Blu-ray discs.
 I also purchased a Canon PIXMA Wireless Inkjet Photo All-in-One Printer with scanner and copier, which can print on blank printable discs.
-(The MG5420 model is $94 on Amazon.com.)
 Printing titles and pictures on the discs looks nicer than just writing on them with a Sharpie.